nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 6. Should have its data be in a human editable text file.
 7. Should not use a Database Management System (DBMS) to store data.
 8. Should not depend on a remote server.
-9. Should not cause have its GUI cause any resolution-related inconveniences to the user for standard screen resolutions (1920x1080 and higher), and resolutions of 1280x720 and higher.
+9. Should not cause have its <u>GUI</u> cause any resolution-related inconveniences to the user for standard screen resolutions (1920x1080 and higher), and resolutions of 1280x720 and higher.
 10. Should be packaged into a single JAR file not exceeding 100MB.
 11. Should not have any hard-to-test features or features that make it hard-to-test.